Flat rate$2,999 filing · RFE response included · no hourly surprises

 • Government fees subtotal$3,380

-• h1bfiling.com service feeFlat $2,999 — LCA + I-129 with lawyer review$2,999
+• h1bfiling.com filing feeFlat $2,999 — LCA + I-129, lawyer review, RFE response included$2,999

 H-1B cost questions